sayanarijit/fastapi-magic-router/README.md

-# FastAPI Magic Router
+# 🪄 FastAPI Magic Router ✨

-Have you come here seeking magical powers to define FastAPI routes the following way?
+Have you come here seeking a magical way to define FastAPI routes?

 ```python
 app = FastAPI()